 Museums and Attractions for a Rainy Day

 Modern art lovers will love being stuck indoors at Chicago’s Museum of Contemporary Art.
 The MCA is one of the world’s largest contemporary art museums and its collection contains thought-provoking artwork dated 1945 and after.
-Take a free tour or attend one of the 21+ events scheduled during the year.
+The MCA has special over 21 evening events scheduled during the year, so keep this in mind if you are looking for something unique to do for adults in Chicago.

 15. Volo Auto Museum